 - The kitchen and bathroom usually come next.
 Do your appliances fit into the kitchen area?
 Can the bathroom do with new tiles?

-- Insurance is also a factor when listing what to look for when buying an old house.
+- Insurance is also a factor to take into account.

 But have you ever been so determined to access the world of property ownership that you bite off more than you can chew?
 Meaning that you’re so fixed on making it through the bond prequalification phase and getting bond approval that you forget about (or turn a blind eye to) what to look for when buying an old house?

 As South Africa’s leading home loan comparison service, ooba Home Loans can guide you through the prequalification process, help you work out what you can afford on your monthly home loan repayment, and establish which of the banks will grant you bond approval.

 In this scenario, when you’ve got your ducks in a row from a financial perspective and can actually afford to buy a property, this is almost the easy part.
 The tricky bit is the renovation, the implementation of which will depend on your budget, your creativity and your patience.

 The general rule of thumb is that homes built before 1990 are considered older homes, while homes built before 1920 are considered antique.

 There are a few tell-tale signs for identifying a home.
 Of course, the structural condition is one.
 The style of the home is another.